ivaliullinbars/archive/README.md

 * 2.0.0
 * JRuby 1.7 with Java 7

-It does not work on these platforms:
+Notes about the following platforms:

 * On OS X iso formats are only supported if you have a 3.x version of libarchive, which OS X doesn't ship with.
-The code makes an attempt to pick the latest homebrew libarchive, so if you use that packaging system, you can `brew install libarchive` and it will "just work".
+The code makes an attempt to pick the latest homebrew or macports libarchive, so if you use that packaging system, you can `brew install libarchive` or `port install libarchive` and it will "just work".
   * Alternatively, you can set `LIBARCHIVE_PATH` in your environment to your own build of libarchive 3.x which will also resolve this issue.